qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/processing.rst

     hasProcessingProvider=yes

-In the python file where your plugin is setup with the ``initGui`` method, you need to adapt some lines like this:
+In the Python file where your plugin is setup with the ``initGui`` method, you need to adapt some lines like this:

 .. code-block:: python